ARCHER2-HPC/archer2-docs/docs/user-guide/scheduler.md

 Node    1, rank   14, thread   0, (affinity =   96)
 Node    1, rank   15, thread   0, (affinity =  112)
 ```
+Here we can see the eight MPI tasks from `xthi-a` each running with
+sixteen OpenMP threads.
+Then the 8 MPI tasks with no threading from
+`xthi-b` are spaced across the cores on the second node, one per NUMA region.

 ## Low priority access